steadygaze/questarch/README.md

 Or you can save the data to a different location for testing.

+### Build output

+By default, build outputs are persisted in `docker/site` and `docker/target` so incremental builds can be done even after the container is rebuilt.
+You can wipe this output simply by deleting these directories.

 ### Running commands

 To attach to and run arbitrary commands in the running container (for example, to use the `sqlx` CLI):